 Fabulous tour!
 We were blessed with the best guides, best women group, perfect weather, incredible scenery, beautiful culture, exceptional food - what more can I say?!
 The pilgrims mass topped it off!

-You can also visit the Pantheon of the Kings of León to see some of the finest Romanesque frescos in Spain.
+DAY 1: We’ll meet at 4:30pm for a bicycle fitting in León.
+If you’re able to arrive earlier, take the time to visit the Pantheon of the Kings of León to see some of the finest Romanesque frescos in Spain.
 In contrast, be sure to check out the Casa Botine by modernist architect Antoni Gaudi in 1891.
 Many of his buildings are now UNESCO World Heritage Sites.
 When you’re done sightseeing, you can stroll through the narrow lanes of the Barrio Humido (humid quarter) named for the large number of colorful bars lining the streets.
-0 miles.

-DAY 14: The excitement in the air will be palpable today as we make our final way to Santiago de Compostela.
+DAY 7: The excitement in the air will be palpable today as we make our final way to Santiago de Compostela.
 We’ll cross a river where pilgrims were once forced to undress and bathe in order to be clean “for the love of the Apostle.”
 We’ll catch our first glimpse of the spires of the cathedral just beyond this spot.

 Then we’ll cycle beside the walking pilgrims as hundreds of us stream toward the grandiose cathedral.
 We can feel the Tree of Jesse, touch heads with Master Meteo, embrace the silver bust of St. James and then kneel before the small casket with his remains.
 Our journey is complete.